Overview

 Microsoft Azure, commonly referred to as Azure, is a comprehensive cloud computing platform provided by Microsoft.
 It offers a wide range of services and tools for building, deploying, and managing applications and services through Microsoft’s global network of data centers.

-Before adding the Azure account, you need to create an application registration with commands. (source)
+Before adding the Azure account, you must create an application registration with commands. (source)

 The provided instructions are specific to Linux.
 It might look different with another Operating System.